FireFactors on Open Burning A one-page educational hand-out.

 Open Burning Season Starts January 15 and ends May 1

 Open burning season is from January 15 through May 1 in communities where is it allowed.
-Check with your local fire warden or fire chief to see if open burning is allowed in your community.

-Arlington, Belmont, Boston, Brookline, Cambridge, Chelsea, Chicopee, Everett, Fall River, Holyoke, Lawrence, Lowell, Medford, New Bedford, Newton, Somerville, Springfield, Waltham, Watertown, West Springfield, and Worcester.
+MassDEP lists 22 communities that do not allow open burning at all: Arlington, Belmont, Boston, Brookline, Cambridge, Chelsea, Chicopee, Everett, Fall River, Holyoke, Lawrence, Lowell, Medford, New Bedford, Newton, Somerville, Springfield, Waltham, Watertown, West Springfield, and Worcester.

 A Permit is Required from Local Fire Warden/Fire Chief